MicrosoftDocs/query-docs/query-languages/dax/userelationship-function-dax.md

 - USERELATIONSHIP can only be used in functions that take a filter as an argument, for example: CALCULATE, CALCULATETABLE, CLOSINGBALANCEMONTH, CLOSINGBALANCEQUARTER, CLOSINGBALANCEYEAR, OPENINGBALANCEMONTH, OPENINGBALANCEQUARTER, OPENINGBALANCEYEAR, TOTALMTD, TOTALQTD and TOTALYTD functions.

 - USERELATIONSHIP cannot be used when row level security is defined for the table in which the measure is included.
-For example, `CALCULATE(SUM([SalesAmount]), USERELATIONSHIP(FactInternetSales[CustomerKey], DimCustomer[CustomerKey]))` will return an error if row level security id defined for DimCustomer.
+For example, `CALCULATE(SUM([SalesAmount]), USERELATIONSHIP(FactInternetSales[CustomerKey], DimCustomer[CustomerKey]))` will return an error if row level security is defined for DimCustomer.

 - USERELATIONSHIP uses existing relationships in the model, identifying  relationships by their ending point columns.